USEPA/EPA_OMEGA_Model/doc/source/5_user_guide.rst

         Cost Accrual,all,enter ``value`` as start-of-year or end-of-year - this entry impacts the discounting of costs and benefits
-        Discount Values to Year,all,enter ``value`` to which costs and benefits will be discounted Analysis Dollar Basis,all,enter ``value`` consistent with the OMEGA Model run Batch Analysis Context Settings,,
+        Discount Values to Year,all,enter ``value`` to which costs and benefits will be discounted Analysis Dollar Basis,all,enter ``value`` consistent with the OMEGA Model run Context Name Liquid Fuel,all,enter ``value`` of the AEO report (e.g. AEO2021) used in the OMEGA Model run Context Case Liquid Fuel,all,enter ``value`` of the AEO case (e.g. Reference case) used in the OMEGA Model run Electricity Prices,all,enter ``value`` to specify which electricity prices to use for No Action and Action session effects (e.g., IPM or AEO)
-        Context Name,all,enter ``value`` of the AEO report (e.g. AEO2021) used in the OMEGA Model run Context Case,all,enter ``value`` of the AEO case (e.g. Reference case) used in the OMEGA Model run VMT Rebound Rate ICE,all,enter ``value`` for ICE rebound (e.g. -0.1) VMT Rebound Rate BEV,all,enter ``value`` for BEV rebound SC-GHG in Net Benefits,all,enter ``value`` as 'global' or 'domestic' or 'both' (note that both global and domestic benefits are calculated, this only impacts net benefits)"
+        VMT Rebound Rate ICE,all,enter ``value`` for ICE rebound (e.g. -0.1) VMT Rebound Rate BEV,all,enter ``value`` for BEV rebound SC-GHG in Net Benefits,all,enter ``value`` as 'global' or 'domestic' or 'both' (note that both global and domestic benefits are calculated, if available, this only impacts net benefits)"
         Maintenance Costs File,all,enter ``full_path`` of maintenance costs file in CSV format Repair Costs File,all,enter ``full_path`` of repair costs file in CSV format Refueling Costs File,all,enter ``full_path`` of refueling costs file in CSV format (i.e. the cost of time spent refueling)
-        General Inputs for Effects File,all,enter ``full_path`` of general inputs for effects file in CSV format Context Criteria Cost Factors File,all,enter ``full_path`` of criteria air pollutant $/ton factors file in CSV format Context SCC Cost Factors File,all,enter ``full_path`` of social cost of GHG $/ton factors file in CSV format Context Energy Security Cost Factors File,all,enter ``full_path`` of energy security $/barrel file in CSV format Context Congestion-Noise Cost Factors File,all,enter ``full_path`` of crashes & congestion & noise costs file in CSV format
-        Context Legacy Fleet File,all,enter ``full_path`` of legacy fleet file in CSV format ,,
+        General Inputs for Effects File,all,enter ``full_path`` of general inputs for effects file in CSV format Criteria Cost Factors File,all,enter ``full_path`` of criteria air pollutant $/ton factors file in CSV format SCGHG Cost Factors File,all,enter ``full_path`` of social cost of GHG $/ton factors file in CSV format Energy Security Cost Factors File,all,enter ``full_path`` of energy security $/barrel file in CSV format Congestion-Noise Cost Factors File,all,enter ``full_path`` of crashes & congestion & noise costs file in CSV format Insurance and Taxes Cost Factors File,,all,enter ``full_path`` of insurance and taxes cost file in CSV format Legacy Fleet File,all,enter ``full_path`` of legacy fleet file in CSV format CPI Price Deflators File,all,enter ``full_path`` of CPI price deflators file in CSV format EGU Data File,all,enter ``full_path`` of EGU data file in CSV format Refinery Data File,all,enter ``full_path`` of Refinery data file in CSV format Safety Values File,all,enter ``full_path`` of safety values file in CSV format Fatality Rates File,all,enter ``full_path`` of fatality rates file in CSV format SESSION SETTINGS,,
-        Session Name,context,enter ``value`` of the context session name (e.g. SAFE or HDP2_noIRA) Context Stock and VMT File,context,enter ``full_path`` of stock and VMT file file in CSV format ,,
+        Session Name,context,enter ``value`` of the context session name Context Stock and VMT File,context,enter ``full_path`` of stock and VMT file file in CSV format Context Electricity Prices,context,enter ``full_path`` of electricity prices file used for the context session ,,
-        Session Name,no_action,enter ``value`` of the no action session name (e.g. NTR or HDP2) Context Powersector Emission Rates File,no_action,enter ``full_path`` of EGU emission rates file in CSV format Context Refinery Emission Rates File,no_action,enter ``full_path`` of refinery emission rates file in CSV format Context Refinery Emission Factors File,no_action,leave blank - use is not recommended Context Vehicle Emission Rates File,no_action,enter ``full_path`` of vehicle emission rates file in CSV format Context Safety Values File,no_action,enter ``full_path`` of safety values file in CSV format Context Fatality Rates File,no_action,enter ``full_path`` of fatality rates file in CSV format ,,
+        Session Name,no_action,enter ``value`` of the No Action session name Session Vehicle Emission Rates File,no_action,enter ``full_path`` of vehicle emission rates file in CSV format used for the No Action session
+        Context Electricity Prices,no_action,enter ``full_path`` of electricity prices file in CSV format used for the No Action session
+        ,,
-        Session Name,action_1,enter ``value`` of the first action or policy session name (e.g. Proposal) Context Powersector Emission Rates File,action_1,enter ``full_path`` which may be the same as used for the no action session
+        Session Name,action_1,enter ``value`` of the Action session name Session Vehicle Emission Rates File,action_1,enter ``full_path`` of vehicle emission rates file in CSV format used for the Action session
-        Context Refinery Emission Rates File,action_1,enter ``full_path`` which may be the same as used for the no action session
-        Context Refinery Emission Factors File,action_1,enter ``full_path`` which may be the same as used for the no action session
-        Context Vehicle Emission Rates File,action_1,enter ``full_path`` which may be the same as used for the no action session
+        Context Electricity Prices,action_1,enter ``full_path`` of electricity prices file in CSV format used for the Action session
-        Context Safety Values File,action_1,enter ``full_path`` which may be the same as used for the no action session Context Fatality Rates File,action_1,enter ``full_path`` which may be the same as used for the no action session

 Runtime Options
 ---------------